Iris-Smok/The-Healthy-Family-PP4/README.md

 ### **Home Page**
 *Navigation bar:*
 - The navigation bar appears on every page so users can easily navigate through the site
-- Navigation bar has links for 'Home', 'Recipes' and 'Contact us' more links will be shown to logged in users
+- Navigation bar has links for 'Home', 'Recipes' and 'Login/Register' more links will be shown to logged in users
 - If the user is logged in then the left side of the menu shows links for pages that only authorized users can visit and use, they are: 'Favorite Recipes', 'Your Recipes' and  'Logout'.
 Otherwise, the user will be given the option to 'Register' or 'Login'
 - The user name will also appear on the bar, indicating which user is logged in
 - A search bar is nested in the navbar to find recipes quickly